GrigoryKovalev/online-business-card/readme.md

 <a name="add-your-avatar"></a>
 ### Add an avatar

-Replace the file `avatar.jpg` in the [business card site folder](https://github.com/GrigoryKovalev/online-business-card) with an image of your avatar with the same name, width and height of at least `330px`, if the height is greater than the width, then the avatar can be scrolled down.
+Replace the file `avatar.jpg` in the [business card site folder](https://github.com/GrigoryKovalev/online-business-card) with an image of your avatar with the same name, width and height of at least `330px`, if the height is greater than the width, then only by clicking the avatar will be displayed in full.

 > You can trim and convert an image to `JPG`, for example, using the online service [iLoveImg](https://www.iloveimg.com/), and give the artistic style of your photo - using the application [Prisma](https://prisma-ai.com).